fluiddyn/transonic/doc/examples/using_cachedjit.rst

 .. literalinclude:: using_cachedjit_diff_types.py

-If the environment variable :code:`PYTHRANIZE_AT_IMPORT` is set, fluidpythran compiles at import time the functions with type hints.
+If the environment variable :code:`COMPILE_AT_IMPORT` is set, transonic compiles at import time the functions with type hints.

-Comparison Numba vs FluidPythran
+Comparison Numba vs Transonic
 --------------------------------

 Code taken from this `blog post